 The Board of Trustees and staff believe that a well-diversified portfolio will serve OP&F well over the long-term.
 As mentioned in prior reports, the Board of Trustee's 2010 adoption of risk parity at the asset allocation level and their ongoing reaffirmation and implementation of that approach demonstrate that OP&F is committed to creating and maintaining a well-diversified portfolio.
-A combination of reduced equity and equity-like exposures inherent in risk parity, along with a generally rising stock market and tightening credit spreads over the past several years, have kept equities and high yield above their allocation targets; thus, making them a natural source of funds to diversify into rising target allocations for fixed income and alternatives exposures.
-This ongoing shift out of equity and equity-like exposures has generally kept OP&F from any forced rebalancing efforts, but staff closely monitors the portfolio's status relative to asset class allocation ranges and occasional periods of extreme valuation.
-In addition to forcing OP&F to sell high and buy low, a disciplined rebalancing policy removes human emotion from the decision making process.
-As evident in the Board of Trustee's risk parity approach and asset class structure decisions, OP&F has and will continue to evaluate non-correlated, non-traditional strategies and asset classes in its search for optimal risk-adjusted returns.
+The low interest rate environment and recent rise in rates has proved challenging for the risk parity structure.
+Staff and consultants are constantly evaluating the environment and different approaches to maintain a risk-balanced portfolio within the risk parity construct.
+As in the past, OP&F has and will continue to evaluate non-correlated, non-traditional strategies and asset classes in its search for optimal risk-adjusted returns.